Civil Engineer Degree Apprenticeship

 It will teach your employees key engineering concepts, alongside vital professional skills in management, creative skills in design of civil engineering structures and systems and practical skills in surveying, geographical information systems (GIS) and computer-aided design (CAD).

-Successful learners will gain a BEng(Hons) Civil and Environmental Engineering degree and qualify as a Incorporated Engineer (IEng) once they have successfully completed the End Point Assessment.
+Successful learners will gain a BEng(Hons) Civil Engineering degree and qualify as a Incorporated Engineer (IEng) once they have successfully completed the End Point Assessment.

 Who is the Civil Engineer Degree Apprenticeship for?